AliOKeeffe/word-Py/README.md

 - [Grammerly]

-## Bugs
+## Fixed Bugs
-API keys for oxford dictionary letter stays orange even if it's green
-Oxford API returning too much info
-Spreadsheet leaderboard data unorganised - pandas

 ### API Key and ID for Oxford Dictionary
 When I first started using the Oxford Dictionary API I was given a unique ID and Key for each API request.
 Given this data is sensitive, I couldn't store it in the main Python file.
 The approach we had used for the Google Sheets Credentials in the course content was quite different so I had to research the best way to do this for my project.
 I came across a really helpful slack post from anna_ci in the Code Institute slack channel https://code-institute-room.slack.com/archives/CP07TN38Q/p1576743956008500) which explains how to set up environment variables in GitPod and I was able to get the API working in my Gitpod terminal.
-However when I deployed my project to Heroku I could not get the API to work as Heroku could not access my my Key and ID in the .gitignore file.
+However when I deployed my project to Heroku I could not get the API to work as Heroku could not access my my Key and ID in the gitignore file.
 I ran through the Love Sandwiches deployment procedures again and realised I need to add my Key and ID to the Config Vars in my app settings on Heroku and then the API functioned as expected.

+### Known Bugs
+letter stays orange even if it's green

 ### Colour Coding Letters in User Guess
 Colorama is used to add the colour coding to each of the letters in the user guess.
 Each time a user makes a guess, that colour coded guess is added to the "guesses_list" so that all their guesses can be printed back to them after each turn.
 When I initially wrote the code to print out the user guesses list, the colours were not printing out and the Colorama encoding was being printed out along side the user guess making it impossible to read.
 After some research I realised that the colours would only print out as a string (not a list).
 In order to overcome this problem I used a "for loop" to print out each string in the "guesses_list" separately.